Improving housing standards

 The Scottish Housing Regulator

-The Scottish Housing Regulator (SHR) also monitors the SHQS progress from statistical returns both nationally and for individual registered social landlords (RSLs).
+The Scottish Housing Regulator also monitors the SHQS progress from statistical returns both nationally and for individual registered social landlords (RSLs).

 This information is published for each RSL, and projects its SHQS compliance rate over time.
 The SHQS also publishes data on landlords.